 Suzan Getchell-Wallace | Secretary

 Suzan is a lifelong coast-side resident and Realtor for over 30 years.
 In 2013 she was elected President of the San Mateo County Association of REALTORS® Foundation (SAMCAR) and is a consistent SAMCAR award winner.
 Suzan has been on Caminar's board since September 2013.

 Administration at Kaiser Permanente

-Sam is part of the administration team at Kaiser Permanente and is currently at the Redwood City Medical Center.
-He is originally from Chicago, but the Bay Area has been home since 2012.
-Community development and giving back has always been his passion.
-Over the years he has been a part of various community organizations that support youth, animal welfare, health care and education, and he has supported them in a variety of roles.
+Sam is part of the administration team at Kaiser Permanente, currently at the Redwood City Medical Center.
+Originally from Chicago, Sam has called the Bay Area home since 2012.
+Community development and giving back are lifelong passions.
+Over the years he has been a part of various community organizations that support youth, animal welfare, health care, and education, and he has supported them in a variety of roles.
 He currently resides in San Mateo with his wife and Yorkshire terrier, Charlie Brown.

 Pratap Banthia | Board Member

 Pratap earned his MBA from Penn State, and shares with the Board his 50+ years of IT Business experience.
 His career spanned from product management into the areas of marketing, engineering and quality assurance for research and development teams, until he retired from IBM in 2014.
 Pratap and his wife are proponents of access to quality education as a means to escape poverty, which led to his participation on the Citizens Oversight Committee for the San Jose Unified School District.
 They have two grown daughters involved in nonprofit work.
 One daughter works for Women’s World Banking in New York City and the other is a Behavioral Psychologist doing public policy research in San Francisco.
 They remain in their empty nest home in the Almaden Valley area of San Jose.